 How To Reduce The Number Of Strikes From A Stingray

-For the anglers who would like to avoid catching stingrays, the number of ray strikes can be reduced by fishing your bait suspended to the seafloor.
+The goal of knowing what to do if you catch a stingray is to eliminate injury.
+However, the anglers who would like to avoid catching stingrays, the number of ray strikes can be reduced by fishing your bait suspended off the seafloor.
 Because rays are bottom feeders, they will bite your bait if lying flat on the bottom.
+When you limit the number of stingrays caught, you minimize the risk of injury due to handling the fish improperly.

 Now You’re Prepared When A Stingray Is On The Fishing Hook

-A fish is still a fish, so it’s fun even when a stingray is caught.
+Now you know how to handle stingrays.
+A fish is still a fish as it provides a tug at the end of the line, so it’s fun even when a stingray is caught.
 Follow the steps to remove the hook and avoid becoming injured.
 Being hit with the barb from a ray can quickly cut the fun fishing day short, so it is best to be avoided.
 Remain patient and use caution when you handle stingray.
+Remember, the answer is yes to can you keep stingrays in Georgia and North and South Carolina, but the food value is minimal, so it is best to return the fish to the water.